xmarre/Copperminer/README.md

 - `--min-proxies` – minimum number of working proxies to keep in the pool
 - `--validation-concurrency` – how many proxies to validate in parallel
-- `--download-workers` – number of concurrent image download tasks
+- `--download-workers` – number of concurrent image download tasks (also configurable in the GUI)
 - `--proxy` – use a specific HTTP proxy for all requests
 - `--debug` – enable verbose DEBUG-level logging to help diagnose issues